Somyot Prueksakasemsuk: Release from prison

-Demanding Justice for Disappeared and Assassinated Political Dissidents
+Demanding justice for disappeared and assassinated political dissidents

-Somyot played a leading role in demanding justice for a series of disappeared and assassinated lese majesty refugees who had been living in countries neighboring Thailand.
-After Surachai Danwattananusorn (aka Surachai Saedan), Chatchan Boophawan, and Kraidet Leulert disappeared on December 13, 2018, and the mutilated bodies of two of the men were subsequently found, Somyot with Surachai's widow Paranee Danwattananusorn sent a letter to Thailand's National Human Rights Commission, dated March 5, 2019, “Calling for Investigation into the Enforced Disappearance of Surachai Danwattananusorn and the Group Assassinated.”
-Later three more Thai refugees with a similar background disappeared May 8, 2019, reportedly after being captured in Vietnam traveling with fake passports.
+Somyot played a leading role in demanding justice for a series of disappeared and assassinated lèse majesté refugees who had been living in countries neighboring Thailand.
+After Surachai Danwattananusorn (aka Surachai Saedan), Chatchan Boophawan, and Kraidet Leulert disappeared on 13 December 2018, and the mutilated bodies of two of the men were subsequently found, Somyot with Surachai's widow Paranee Danwattananusorn sent a letter to Thailand's National Human Rights Commission, dated 5 March 2019, “Calling for Investigation into the Enforced Disappearance of Surachai Danwattananusorn and the Group Assassinated.”
+Later three more Thai refugees with a similar background disappeared 8 May 2019, reportedly after being captured in Vietnam traveling with fake passports.
 Somyot helped Kanya Teerawut, mother of one of the disappeared, Siam Teerawut, to campaign (unsuccessfully) for his return.
-When Thai political refugee Wanchalearm Satsaksit was kidnapped in front of many witnesses in Phom Phen Cambodia, Somyot was once again at the forefront of the campaign demanding an investigation and justice for the disappeared dissident.
+When Thai political refugee Wanchalearm Satsaksit was kidnapped in front of many witnesses in Phnom Penh, Cambodia, Somyot was once again at the forefront of the campaign demanding an investigation and justice for the disappeared dissident.

-Further Arrests for Sedition and Lese Majesty
+Further arrests for sedition and lèse majesté

-Somyot was arrested again on October 16, 2020, under Article 116 of the Thai Criminal Code, a sedition charge, related to a speech given at a political rally on September 19, 2020.
-He was released on November 3, 2020.
+Somyot was arrested again on 16 October 2020, under Article 116 of the Thai Criminal Code, a sedition charge, related to a speech given at a political rally on 19 September 2020.
+He was released on 3 November 2020.

-Somyot was arrested again on February 9, 2021, also for the speech on September 19, 2020, this time for lese majesty.
-He is currently bail on April 23, 2021.
+Somyot was arrested again on 9 February 2021, also for the speech on 19 September 2020, this time for lèse majesté.
+He was granted bail on 23 April 2021.